Complete your undergraduate degree with modest or no loan debt for tuition.

 You’re confident that college is within your reach, and you’ve worked hard to prepare academically.
 You know that earning a college degree is an important factor in realizing your potential and improving your career opportunities.
 Still, you’re not sure about the steps to get there or how to pay for your education.

-Lesley University’s Urban Scholars Initiative (USI) was created to help
+We created the Urban Scholars Initiative (USI) program to help

 talented and dedicated students like you fulfill their dream of